MicrosoftDocs/terminal/TerminalDocs/json-fragment-extensions.md

 `C:\Users\<user>\AppData\Local\Microsoft\Windows Terminal\Fragments\{app-name}`

 Note that both the `ProgramData` and `LocalAppData` folders are known folders that the installer should be able to access.
 If in either case, if the `Windows Terminal\Fragments` directory does not exist, the installer should create it.

+## Import color schemes as a fragment

+To import multiple schemes, you can treat them as a fragment extension.
+This may be helpful to reduce the length of your `settings.json` file so that it appears less cluttered.

+1. Make a folder in `%localappdata%\Microsoft\Windows Terminal\Fragments`.
+For this example, we'll use `TestFragment` as the directory name.

+2. In the `TestFragment` directory, create a new `.json` file.
+It can be named anything (as long as the extension is .json).
+For this example, we'll call it `schemes.json`.

+3. In the `schemes.json` file, add all of your color schemes.
+For example:

+    ```json
+    {
+    "schemes": [
+      {
+        "name": "Banana Blueberry",
+        "black": "#17141f",
+        "red": "#ff6b7f",
+        "green": "#00bd9c",
+        "yellow": "#e6c62f",
+        "blue": "#22e8df",
+        "purple": "#dc396a",
+        "cyan": "#56b6c2",
+        "white": "#f1f1f1",
+        "brightBlack": "#495162",
+        "brightRed": "#fe9ea1",
+        "brightGreen": "#98c379",
+        "brightYellow": "#f9e46b",
+        "brightBlue": "#91fff4",
+        "brightPurple": "#da70d6",
+        "brightCyan": "#bcf3ff",
+        "brightWhite": "#ffffff",
+        "background": "#191323",
+        "foreground": "#cccccc",
+        "cursorColor": "#e07d13",
+        "selectionBackground": "#220525"
+      }
+    ]
+    }
+    ```

+4. After restarting Windows Terminal, you'll see that all the schemes from the `schemes.json` file are available in the terminal, without needing to be in the `settings.json` file.